ucll-programming/course-material/docs/faq.md

   In other words, the settings file should point to this file.

 Rerunning `progtool setup` should now work fine.
+If not, run `progtool -vv setup &> log.txt` and send `log.txt` to a lecturer, explaining your problem.

 ## How do I manually perform the setup of `progtool`?